RavenProject/Ravencoin/contrib/static-builds/README.md

 tar xf signature-win.tar.gz
 osslsigncode attach-signature -in "unsigned/$DISTNAME-win64-setup-unsigned.exe" -out "$DISTNAME-win64-setup.exe" -sigin "win/$DISTNAME-win64-setup-unsigned.exe.pem"
 ```
-Transfer raven-*-win*-setup.exe back to the Ubuntu18 build machine to the folder ~/release (to shasum with the rest of the releases)
+Transfer yottaflux-*-win*-setup.exe back to the Ubuntu18 build machine to the folder ~/release (to shasum with the rest of the releases)